lit-mod-viz/narrative-time-space/annotator-guidelines.md

 human volunteers to read a text and to mark **scene boundaries that are indicated by changes in narrative time and space.**

+## What do we mean by *narrative* time and space?

+Narrative time differs from that of the reader.
+A few minutes in the reader's world may constitute decades in the fictional one.
+Time may not be continuous, and events may be presented out of order.
+The same goes for space - a novel's protagonist may understand the story from a different vantage point than that of the narrator.
+To complicate matters, fictional stories often contain multiple layers of narrative---worlds within worlds---which unfold simultaneously in multiple dimensions.

 ## Markers
 - To mark a change in time, use the symbol #.
 - To mark a change in space, use the symbol $.